Rudolf Lange: Mass murderer in Latvia

 After the Nazi regime decided to deport Jews from Germany, Austria and Czechoslovakia to the east, Lange was in charge of receiving the deportees coming to Riga.
 In this connection, on 8 November 1941, he issued detailed instructions to Hinrich Lohse, who was Reichskommissar Ostland, regarding the transport of 50,000 Jews to the east, with 25,000 going to Riga and 25,000 to Belarus.
 At the same time, Lange was organising the construction of the Salaspils concentration camp, originally intended to accommodate these deportees.
 Because the Salaspils camp would not be ready by the time the Jews would arrive, Lange decided to send the transports to an abandoned estate near Riga called Jungfernhof or Jumpravmuiza, which would be set up as Jungfernhof concentration camp.

-In November 1941 Lange was involved in the planning and carrying out the murder of 24,000 Latvian Jews from the Riga ghetto which occurred on 30 November and 8 December 1941.
+In November 1941, Lange was involved in the planning and carrying out the murder of 24,000 Latvian Jews from the Riga Ghetto, which occurred on 30 November and 8 December 1941.
 This crime has come to be known as the Rumbula massacre.
 In addition to the Latvian Jews, another 1,000 Jews from Germany were also murdered.
 They had been brought to Latvia on the first train of deportees, which arrived on 29 November 1941.
 Following the 29 November train, more rail transports of Jews began arriving in Riga from Germany, starting on 3 December 1941.
-The Jews on the first few transports were not immediately housed in the ghetto, but were left at Jungfernhof concentration camp.
-In May 1942, Lange issued orders to SS-Obersturmführer Günter Tabbert to kill the surviving Jews in the Daugavpils ghetto.
-Only about 450 Jews survived in Daugavpils after this action, which involved killing of the sick, children, infants and hospital workers.
+The Jews on the first few transports were not immediately housed in the ghetto, but were left at the Jungfernhof concentration camp.
+In May 1942, Lange issued orders to SS-Obersturmführer Günter Tabbert to kill the surviving Jews in the Daugavpils Ghetto.
+Only about 450 Jews survived in Daugavpils after this action, which involved the killing of the sick, children, infants and hospital workers.
 In addition to Tabbert, the Arajs Kommando of native Latvians was responsible for a major part of these killings.

 Lange was promoted to SS-Obersturmbannführer in November 1943.
 During the war years, he was awarded the Iron Cross, 1st and 2nd class.
 He remained the commander of the SiPo and SD in Latvia until January 1945.
-During his tenure, he continued killing operations against Jews, partisans and political opponents, some of which involved in the use of gas vans.
+During his tenure, he continued killing operations against Jews, partisans and political opponents, some of which involved the use of gas vans.
 One of his last actions in Riga was in Sonderaktion 1005, the operation that used prisoners to exhume mass graves and burn the bodies of the victims of Nazi atrocities in an attempt to prevent the advancing Soviet forces from discovering them.